jaykang920/x2clr/README.md

 Requirements
 ------------

-* Visual Studio 2008 (9.0) or newer equivalent to compile C# 3.0.
+* Visual Studio 2008 (9.0) or newer equivalent to compile C# 3.0
-* .NET framework 3.5 or newer equivalent to run.
+* .NET framework 3.5 or newer equivalent to run